Podcast: Play in new window | Download

 Our family might not be going to school, but we’re still learning in our way.

 I believe an education is learning to live this life well, engage in meaningful work, nurture our community, and experience life.
+That’s what how to deschool 101 is really pointing toward — a bigger, freer definition of what learning can be.

 You can find more ideas on how to celebrate your Not Back to School party here.